 We review most applications in one hour.
 If we need more time, we charge you at our hourly rate.

 We try to approve your grading season extension application within two weeks.

 Steps to Get an Extension

 - Look for “Monitor Seasonal Grading” on your special inspection authorization letter to see if you need to apply for a grading season extension.

-- Complete the grading season extension application.
-You can also apply online.
+- Complete an electronic grading season extension application using the DPD Project Portal.
 We accept applications for a grading season extension on or after October 1 of each year.
 Do not submit your application if we haven’t issued your construction permit.

 - Your application must include: